ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.5.2**

+- Added compatibility with BetterUI's proc coefficients.
+- Migrated all mod compat classes to TILER2 and publicized.

 **4.5.1**

 - Taser can no longer proc on self-damage.